HTTP API

 This endpoint invokes a search, on all configured trackers, for a specific

-once it has received your
+204 No Content once it has received your request successfully.

 Searches that match a torrent file always take precedence, even in data-based searching.